Time and Date Stamps (logged): 03:32:08 08-29-2008 ¯²Ÿ²±Ÿ¯·¯·Ÿ±¸Ÿ±¯¯· Precalculus II

 .

 Problem A: Explain in detail how we derive the values of the sine and cosine functions of 30 and 60 degrees using a 30-60 right triangle with hypotenuse 1.
 Explain how we know the lengths of two the sides from basic geometry, and how we then use the Pythagorean Theorem to find the length of the third side.
-Then explain in terms of the definition of the sine function how we use this triangle to find the exact value of the cosine of 60 degrees.
+Then explain in terms of the definition of the sine function how we use this triangle to find the exact value of the sine of 60 degrees.

 .